isomerpages/psd-goc/_why-plan/Protect Your Loved Ones.md

 distributed swiftly and conveniently in cash, and provide financial security for your loved ones.
-Without a CPF nomination, it can take up to six months for the Public Trustee’s Office to identify which of your family members are eligible to claim your savings.
-An administrative fee will also be deducted from your savings.</p>
+Without a CPF nomination, it can take up to six months for the Public Trustee’s Office to identify which of your family members are eligible to claim your savings.</p>
 <p><strong>Start </strong><a href="https://www.cpf.gov.sg/member/account-services/providing-for-your-loved-ones/making-a-cpf-nomination" rel="noopener nofollow" target="_blank">now</a><strong> </strong>(5
 minutes).</p>
 <p></p>